OneCrazyCoder/MMOGamepadOverlay/README.md

     ;Property Name 1 = Property Value 1 - commented out
     Property Name 2 = Property Value 2

-*NOTE: Comments are only supported by placing # and ; at the beginning of a line, you can not add comments at the end of a line, it will instead be considered part of the Property Value.*
+*NOTE: Comments are only supported by placing # and ; at the beginning of a line, you can NOT add comments at the end of a line, it will instead be considered part of the Property Value.*

 ## [Scheme] Category
 This is the main category for determining how Gamepad input is translated into keyboard and mouse input.
-With a couple of special exceptions, each *property name* in this category represents a gamepad button (and optionally an action associated with that button like *press*, *tap*, *release*, etc), and each *property value* represents a keyboard key, mouse button, mouse movement, or special command that should be triggered while pressing that button.
+With a couple of special exceptions, each *property name* in this category represents a gamepad button (and optionally an action associated with that button like *press*, *tap*, *release*, etc), and each *property value* represents a **Command** for the application to execute when that button is used.

+Commands are usually input to send to the game, such as keyboard keys, mouse buttons, and mouse movement.
 For example, to assign R2 to act as the right mouse button, you could include:

     [Scheme]
     R2 = RMB